 Promising new partnerships between government, civic leaders, non-profit organizations and businesses formed due to the growing alarm around the proliferation of Western Juniper throughout eastern Oregon.
 There was general agreement that Juniper needed to be removed from both public and privately-owned lands to improve grazing land, discourage the spread of invasive weed growth, improve water supply, and to protect and restore available habitat for sensitive species like the Sage Grouse.

 In addition, many felt that Juniper treatment was a key component of rangeland restoration with the tremendous potential to create jobs, provide economic opportunity to struggling timber and forest product industries throughout Oregon, and provide a plentiful resource for biomass energy production in the near to mid-term.

-During the summer and early fall of 2011, Oregon Solutions conducted an assessment of the current status of juniper in Oregon and perceived challenges and opportunities to successful utilization of the available juniper resources.
-The assessment included discussions with key stakeholders and on September 7 Oregon Solutions convened a small planning group to discuss the identified issues and opportunities, current Juniper utilization efforts, new and emerging opportunities and to brainstorm potential pathways forward.
+During the summer and early fall of 2011, Oregon Solutions was asked to conduct an assessment of the current status of juniper in Oregon and perceived challenges and opportunities to successful utilization of the available juniper resources.
+The assessment included discussions with key stakeholders and on September 7, Oregon Solutions convened a small planning group to discuss the identified issues and opportunities, current Juniper utilization efforts, new and emerging opportunities and to brainstorm potential pathways forward.